How to Get Into Swarthmore College: Acceptance Rate & Admissions Strategies

 - You’ll need to submit a Mid-Year Report in late February so remember to keep those grades up throughout your senior year of high school.

-- Make sure to dedicate sufficient time and effort to the supplemental essay prompts offered by Swarthmore College.
-In the 2020-21 cycle, the directions and three choices were as follows:
+- Lastly, make sure to dedicate sufficient time and effort to the supplemental essay prompts offered by Swarthmore College.
+In the 2021-22 cycle, the directions and three choices were as follows:

 - Swarthmore students’ worldviews are often forged by their prior experiences and exposure to ideas and values.
 Our students are often mentored, supported, and developed by their immediate context—in their neighborhoods, communities of faith, families, and classrooms.
 Reflect on what elements of your home, school, or community have shaped you or positively impacted you.
 How have you grown or changed because of the influence of your community?